-He is also active on environmental issues locally.
+He has been an active voluntary conservationist for many years.
 In 1989 he was a founder member of Friends of Cardigan Bay, set up to campaign on marine conservation issues.
 He took on various roles within the group over a ten-year period, including leading a successful campaign for responsible sewage disposal off the Welsh coast.
 In 2015 he surveyed a large number of footpaths in north Ceredigion as part of the Ramblers Association's Pathwatch project.
 He has made significant donations to two charities - the RSPB and Rewilding Britain - following sales at his Bird/land exhibition.

 Welcome to Wild Wales, Jeremy Moore's main photography website.

-Jeremy Moore is based in mid-Wales, and specialises in the Welsh landscape.
+Jeremy Moore is based in mid-Wales, and specialises in the photographs of Welsh landscape and wildlife.
 An eclectic approach to his subject matter underlies a range of images from the purely abstract to the documentary.
-His work is, however, always informed by a thorough understanding of the Welsh environment.
+His work is always informed by a thorough understanding of the Welsh environment.
 He has been fully professional since 1991.